Icedwolf/dotfiles/README.md

 - **Waybar**: Configuration for Waybar, a customizable status bar for Sway.

-- **Wob**: Configuration for Wob, a lightweight notification daemon for Wayland.

 - **Z**: Configuration files and a script for the "z" command-line tool, for directory navigation.

 - **Zsh**: Zsh configurations, including aliases, completions, exports, functions, and more.